wp-plugins/mashsharer/readme.txt

 </em></small></p>
 <strong>Please note:</strong>
 For this test the P3 Option 'Attempt to disable opcode optimizers' is enabled (Otherwise some plugin benchmarks returns no benchmark times ).
-So real executuion time of every single Plugin is faster (probaby with a similar factor for all benchmarked plugins) but can not be measured with my testing environment.
+So real execution time of every single Plugin is faster (probaby with a similar factor for all benchmarked plugins) but can not be measured exactely with my testing environment.
+<p></p>
 </blockquote>

 **Shortcodes**